ccswbs/UoGd7-Training/basicbeginner.md

 ![Filter and edit content options displayed](images/filterandedit.png)

 ## Adding Users to the Website
-Arguably the most straight forward way to add users to a website is to ask the user to log in to the site using their Central Login-ID and password ([see login](#)).
+Arguably the most straight forward way to add users to a website is to ask the user to log in to the site using their Central Login-ID and password (see [How to Login](#how-to-log-inlog-out)).
 By doing this, the user is added into the system as an authenticated user of the website.
-Once a successful login has occurred, the user can be assigned roles by a site manager (see [Managing User Roles]()) adding user roles.
+Once a successful login has occurred, the user can be assigned roles by a site manager adding user roles (see [Managing User Roles](#managing-user-roles)).

 What if the user doesn't have a Central Login-ID or if the user is unable to login?
 Alternatively users can be added by an individual with the site manager role.
 If you already know the Central Login-ID and email address, or the user is not U of G authenticated, accounts can be set-up without having the user attempt the intial login.